 - Warm a pat of butter or oil in a large skillet over medium heat.
 Once hot, add 1/3 cup of batter to skillet, repeating as needed.
 Cook for 2-3 minutes per side, flipping once bubbles start to form and cooking 1-2 minutes or until golden.

 *If using salted butter, you may want to reduce to 1/2 tsp salt.
-I used unsalted butter and a full teaspoon of salt and thought they were great, but others have commented that they’re salty!
+I used unsalted butter and a full teaspoon of kosher salt and thought they were great, but others have commented that they’re salty!
 If you use fine sea salt, use 1/2 tsp.

 You can keep pancakes warm between batches in a 200 degree F oven if desired.